lime-rt/lime/casa/README.txt

 How to install, configure and run the code.
 ===========================================

-The CASA interface to LIME is contained in the Artist package, which should be available as a tarball.
+The CASA interface to LIME is contained in the ARTIST package, which should be available as a tarball.
 In the description below I'll assume the user has unpacked this tarball into a directory ARTISTROOT/.

 ARTIST:
 -------